sbisaacson/programming-notes/rust/crates.md

 [`backtrace`](https://crates.io/crates/backtrace) is analogous to `backtrace(7)` in GLIBC and allows you to obtain a backtrace at runtime.
 It's useful for errors.
-Otherwise, (by the time the error bubbles up the callchain, you may lose the backtrace.
+Otherwise, by the time the error bubbles up the callchain, you will lose the backtrace.

 ### `snafu`